RyanMConstable/clash-dashboard/README.md

 CURRENTLY A WORK IN PROGRESS --- USE WITH BUGS OR INCOMPLETION
 # Setup
 Install Docker and Docker Compose!
+Make sure that it's v2 not v1. docker-compose commands won't work.

 1) Put your official clash of clans api token into the .env file
 2) Make sure port 80 is available on your local computer